benste/GraphRAGZen/docs/source/introduction/index.rst

 GraphRAGZen
 ===================================

-**GraphRAGZen** is a functional, common sense, library for developing GraphRAG applications.
+**GraphRAGZen** is a functional, common sense, library for developing GraphRAG pipelines.

 A big **thank you** to the team at microsoft that created